coldnebo/condi/README.md

 Condi is a gem that you use with Rails to make it easier to cleanly implement conditional elements in a view.

-Condi allows you to define predicates in the controller that are callable in the view without relying on unneeded instance variables or business logic in the views.
+Condi allows you to define boolean-valued *predicates* in the controller that are callable in the view without relying on unneeded instance variables or business logic in the views.
 Because the predicates are defined dynamically during a controller action, they are easy to find and easy to use without hopping around multiple files.

+Condi also allows definition of *synonyms* that can return any value (not just booleans).

 API Doc: {Condi}

-Copyright (C) 2011 by Larry Kyrala.
+Copyright (C) 2012 by Larry Kyrala.
 MIT Licensed.

 Installation
 ------------